Sami-Wafula/python-ML/README.md

  - launch cmd
  - navigate to the directory where your python script is located
  - launch the script by typing python script_name.py. *change script_name.py to correspond to the actual name of your python script file*
+ - input the values for the column to forecast in forecast_col, number of forecasts to predict in forecast out and the test size in test_size
+ - press enter after each input to save the entered value.
+The script will execute automatically after the last input